uit-hdl/chatbot-for-mental-health/library/e-health-course/1_what_is_schizophrenia.md

 # 1.4 Questions

-[Do not reveal the correct answer if they answer incorrectly]
+[Do NOT reveal the correct answer if they answer incorrectly]

 Q1: True or false: violent or aggressive behaviour is a common characteristic in people with Schizophrenia [False]